-Action 118 of the National Climate Action Plan 2019 is to "work with industry stakeholders to increase the use of low carbon materials, taking into account international best practice".
+Action 191 of the National 'Climate Action Plan 2021 Securing Our Future' is to "Work with industry stakeholders to increase the use of low carbon materials, taking into account international best practice".

-3.4.1.4 Policy Objective CA8: Sustainability in Adaptable Design developments should consider not just the immediate needs of the prospective occupants, but also their possible changing needs over the life of the building.
+3.4.1.4 Policy Objective CA8: Sustainability in Adaptable Design development.
+The design of new residential developments should consider not just the immediate needs of the prospective occupants, but also their possible changing needs over the life of the building.
 (See also Policy Objective PHP19: Existing Housing Stock - Adaptation, Section 4.3.1.2)